cg2021c/threejs-presentation-anak-ambis/6.5.2.ParametricGeometry/README.md

  }
 ```

 This function is called by THREE.ParametricGeometry.
 The u and v values will range from 0 to 1 and will be called a large number of times for all the values from 0 to 1.
 In this example, the u value is used to determine the x coordinate of the vector and the v value is used to determine the z coordinate.
-When this is run, you'll have a basic plane with a width of width and a depth of depth.
+When this is run, we'll have a basic plane with a width of width and a depth of depth.

 In our example, we do something similar.
-However, instead of creating a flat plane, we create a wave-like pattern, as you can see in the 06-parametricgeometries.html example.
+However, instead of creating a flat plane, we create a wave-like pattern, as we can see in the 06-parametricgeometries.html example.
 The following screenshot shows this example:

 <a href="../learning-threejs-master/chapter-06/06-parametric-geometries.html">
   <img src="../img/5.6.png">